raffaelk/nlp-basics/README.md

 ### Docker Container
 A Dockerfile is stored in the [api](https://github.com/raffaelk/nlp-basics/tree/main/api) folder as well.
 It can be used to create a Docker image and run the application in a container.

+## Topic Classification of Newspaper Headlines
+In this multiclass classification problem, a set of newspaper headlines is classified into distinct topic categories.

+### Main Technologies Used
+- Language: Python
+- Visualization: Matplotlib, Seaborn
+- Analysis and Modelling: pandas, scikit-learn, NLTK

+### Data Analysis
+In the first part of the notebook [topic_classification.ipynb](https://github.com/raffaelk/nlp-basics/blob/main/topic_classification.ipynb) an extended data analysis was performed.
+With graphical and statistical tools it could be shown how the importance of certain topics and words evolved over time.

+### Model
+In the second part of the notebook [topic_classification.ipynb](https://github.com/raffaelk/nlp-basics/blob/main/topic_classification.ipynb) a predictive model to automatically classify headlines has been created.
+An accuracy of approximately 75% was acchieved.